s1-howie/container-basics/README.md

 * **Portability**: "It works on my machine" is solved.
 If it runs in a container, it runs anywhere.
 * **Efficiency**: You can pack many more containers onto a server than VMs.
 * **Isolation**: Apps are isolated from one another, preventing conflicts (e.g., App A needs Python 2, App B needs Python 3).
+* **Microservices**:  Break larger applications up into smaller services.
+Each service/container can be updated independently

 ---

 ## 3. What is a Container *Really*?
-A container is not a real physical object; it is a set of Linux kernel features working together to create an isolated environment.
+A container is a kind of virtualization made possible via Linux kernel features working together to create an isolated environment.

-1.  **Namespaces (Isolation)**: These deceive the process into thinking it has its own dedicated computer.
+1.  **Namespaces (Isolation)**: These trick the process into thinking it is running on its own host machine.
-    * *PID Namespace*: The process thinks it is PID 1 (the only process).
+    * *PID (process ID) Namespace*: Gives each container its own isolated process tree (with its own PID 1).
+On Linux, PID 1 is the very first process that starts and manages everything else.
-    * *Network Namespace*: The process sees its own IP address and ports.
+    * *NET (network) Namespace*: Gives each container its own isolated network stack.
-    * *Mount Namespace*: The process sees its own file system.
+    * *MNT (mount) Namespace*: Gives each container its own isolated root filesystem.
+    * *IPC (inter-process communication) Namespace*: Lets processes in the same container share memory
+    * *UTS (unix time-sharing) Namespace*: Gives  each container its own hostname (doesn't really have to do with time despite the name)
+    * *USER  Namespace*: Lets you map user accounts in the container to different user accounts on the underlying host (ie: mapping the container's root user to a non-privileged user on the host).

 2.  **Control Groups / cgroups (Limits)**: These limit how much CPU and Memory the container can use.
 This prevents one container from crashing the whole server.
-3.  **Union Filesystem (Storage)**: This allows images to be built in layers.
-If you change one file, Docker only saves that specific layer, not the whole OS again.
+3.  **Union Filesystem (Storage)**: Allows llow containers to stack multiple read-only image layers into a single unified view, enabling efficient storage by sharing common data across different containers.
+This architecture relies on a "copy-on-write" mechanism, where any modifications made by the running container are written to a thin, disposable top layer without altering the original underlying image.

 ---